-19 Sex Toys You Can Have In Your Hands In Two Days (Thanks To Amazon Prime)
+23 Sex Toys You Can Have In Your Hands In Two Days (Thanks To Amazon Prime)

 Sometimes, Amazon feels like a magical land where all of your wildest and most bizarre dreams can come true.
 The power to buy anything with one click is how I once ended up with a five pound bag of sour gummy worms (and you can, too...I'll just leave the link here).
 My coworkers have made similar strange purchases, like a giant plush corgi and an endless supply of tampons.

-With Prime Day 2019 just around the corner, it's time to get primed on what sex toys are worth snapping up this year.
+But, Amazon isn't just good for buying things you do and don't need in bulk.
+It's also essentially an online sex toy shop you never knew existed.
 But, the problem with Amazon's endless options is that it can be almost impossible to wade through them.
-The dildos and vibrators category on Amazon, for example, consists of 400 pages, and the Prime homepage
+The dildos and vibrators category on Amazon, for example, consists of 400 pages.

-You can thank us later for perusing the Amazon trenches for you, and found some incredible toys all available for lightning-fast Prime shipping.
+So, I combed through the Amazon trenches for you, and found some incredible toys all available on Amazon Prime.
 Act now, and you can have these vibrators, dildos, butt plugs, and strap-ons in your hand in two days.
 A dream come true?
-We think so.
+I think so.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.